liaocsgzu-blip/Phalaris-mowing-code/README.md

 For `main_plant_soil_data.xlsx`, the standardized sheet names used in the scripts are `Plant`, `Soil`, and `CarbonUse`.

 The statistical analysis logic, model structures, thresholds, random seeds, standardization procedures, and feature definitions were retained from the author-supplied scripts.
 Packaging edits were restricted to English-language standardization, portable file handling, final figure numbering, and removal of legacy output-name conflicts.

-Source data are not included in this archive.